alexander-at-github/splan/README.md

-S-Plan is a AI-Planning solver.
+S-Plan is an AI-Planning solver.